 As accounting officer the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- · independent reviews of systems and procedures; - the work of the external auditor; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- · the work of the external auditor; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.